Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

         -   remove {resident} .. {resident} - Resident removes online player from their friends list.
         -   remove+ {resident} .. {resident} - Resident removes offline player from their friends list.
         -   clearlist - Removes all friends from a resident's friend list.
+        -   list - Returns a list of your friends.
     -   list - Lists residents in towny's data folder who are online.
     -   jail paybail - Allows a player to pay to get out of jail.
 Funds go to the town which owns the Jail.
     -   spawn - If deny_bed_use: true and player has a current bed spawn, command will teleport player to their bed.